niiadu/terraform-vpc-mysql/README.md

 ## Usage
 - Execute the command `terraform init` to setup the project workspace.
 - Excute the command `terrraform plan` to get a preview of the resources, terraform is going to implement incase you go ahead with it.
 This will give you detailed informations on resources to be provisioned
 - Execute the command `terraform apply` to provision the infrastructure.
-This will create a VPC with Private and Public Subnets,a Load Balancer, Auto Scaling group, a NAT Gateway and EC2 instances.
+This will create a VPC with Private and Public Subnets, Microsoft Active Directory, Vpn client endpoint, a NAT Gateway and Private EC2 instance with port 2031.
 - Execute the command `terraform destroy` to destroy the infrastructure.